 6. Increase your income

 When I decided to build my emergency fund, I not only zeroed my spending for three months by doing a No-Spend Challenge but also started a few side hustles.
-With a tiny baby, working outside the home was not an option for me, so I decided to increase my income by finding more freelance writing gigs and starting other side hustles such as this blog, and even sold decorated cookies.
+With a tiny baby, working outside the home was not an option for me, so I decided to increase my income by finding more freelance writing gigs.
+I also started other side hustles such as this blog, and even selling decorated cookies.

 If you’re working, you don’t have to wait for a salary raise to be able to build an emergency fund.
 You could start a side hustle, start a small business in your free time or pick up a part-time job.